- About Us

 For more information, please contact club moderator Emily Vandergriff at email@example.com.

 TCHS-TV, a student-run television studio, airs daily with the prayer, pledge, and announcements and Catholic High news.
-For more information, please contact club moderator Mr. Howard Scott at email@example.com.
+For more information, please contact club moderator Mr. Jack Steiner at firstname.lastname@example.org.